isayevlab/AIMNet2/README.md

 ## Key Features:

 - **Accurate and Versatile:** AIMNet2 excels at modeling neutral, charged, organic, and elemental-organic systems.
-- **Flexible Interfaces:** Use AIMNet2 through convenient calculators for popular simulation packages like ASE and PySisiphus.
+- **Flexible Interfaces:** Use AIMNet2 through convenient calculators for popular simulation packages like ASE and PySisyphus.
 - **Flexible Long-Range Interactions:** Optionally employ the Dumped-Shifted Force (DSF) or Ewald summation Coulomb models for accurate calculations in large or periodic systems.